Measuring and mitigating overreliance to build human-compatible AI: Discussion

-\textit{Response}: Although societal resilience and regulation are a critical piece of the puzzle, they ultimately hit a ceiling without complementary technical advances in measurement and system design.
-For example, regulations cannot be effectively implemented without precise metrics to determine when and where overreliance is occurring.
-Educational, or other user empowerment, initiatives may also face diminishing returns when systems themselves are designed in ways that inherently encourage overreliance~\citep{lu2024awareness}.
-A comprehensive approach still requires technical advances in measuring and mitigating overreliance that the AI research community is uniquely positioned to tackle.
+A final tension concerns where interventions should be located.
+One view holds that addressing overreliance through technical improvements or human-AI interaction design will ultimately prove fruitless, because the core challenges exist at societal and institutional levels.
+We agree that societal resilience and regulation are a critical piece of the puzzle, but contend that they hit a ceiling without complementary technical advances in measurement and system design.
+Regulations, for instance, cannot be effectively implemented without precise metrics to determine when and where overreliance is occurring.
+Educational and user empowerment initiatives may similarly face diminishing returns when systems themselves are designed in ways that inherently encourage overreliance~\citep{lu2024awareness}.
+A comprehensive approach therefore requires technical advances in measuring and mitigating overreliance.